koskenni/twol/docs/differences.rst

 3. :term:`Deletion <deletion>` and :term:`epenthesis` are not treated as :term:`epsilons <epsilon>`.
 Instead, a deletion is represented as a concete :term:`zero symbol <zero>`, e.g. ``Ø`` on the surface level.
 The corresponding lexical symbol is always a morphophoneme, e.g. ``{pØ}``.
 In the lexical representations, epenthesis is also represented as a morphophoneme, e.g. as ``{Øh}`` if, in the surface forms, an ``h`` alternates with nothing according to the context.
 In such cases, the surface form of the examples has a zero ``Ø`` in that position.
 Different surface allomorphs are made equally long by inserting zeros as needed.

 4. The twol.py compiler is incremental as it compiles each rule separately and immediately tests the newly compiled rule against positive and negative examples.
-See :doc:`twdiscov`, :doc:`compiletest` and :doc:`twrule` for further information.
+See :doc:`discovery`, :doc:`compiletest` and :doc:`twol.twrule` for further information.

 .. index:: alphabet